 See recipe card for the full list of ingredients and quantities.

-- Preheat oven to 375 degrees.
-Line muffin with muffin liners.
-Using two medium sized bowls mix the wet and dry ingredients separately.
+Preheat oven to 375 degrees.
+Line muffin tray with muffin liners.

 Possible Ingredient Substitutions